The Realist’s Guide to Keto Wines

-Well, many wines have little to no carbohydrates.
-This is good news because carbs are the nemesis of this diet.
+Many wines have little to no carbohydrates.
+This is good news because carbs are the nemesis of the ketosis diet.

-Of course, not all wines are keto-friendly.
-Let’s figure out what wines to buy and which ones to avoid when following the keto-diet.
+It’s important to note, however, that not all wines are keto-friendly.
+Let’s figure out which wines to buy and which ones to avoid when following a ketosis-driven diet.
 Plus, how much should you really be drinking on a diet anyway?

 What Are The Best Keto Wines?